Fundamentals of Restructuring, Insolvency and Turnaround is the core subject in ARITA’s Advanced Certification.

 You must pass both the UTS component and ARITA workshops to pass the subject.

 You must be an ARITA Student to enrol for this subject.
-Read more about the benefits of Student subscription.
+If you are based overseas, please contact firstname.lastname@example.org about your subscription.
+Read more about the Student subscription.

-1 CPD hour for every hour spent on the course
+Up to 1 CPE hour for every hour spent on the course

 You should allow 10-12 hours per week to complete the course requirements.
-This subject runs for 12 weeks plus a one-week study break.
+This subject runs for 12 weeks plus a one-week mid-session break and a one-week study break.

 | Enrolments open